Cancer Myth: Mobile phones and cancer

 In October 2011, a very large Danish study of over 350,000 people found no link between mobile phone use and risk of any type of brain tumour.6 This study followed healthy mobile phone subscribers from 1982, the year mobile phones were introduced into Denmark, to see how many developed cancer.
 People were followed for an average of around 10 years.
 This result was confirmed in 2014 by a prospective study of nearly 800,000 UK women, which found that mobile phone use was not associated with an increased incidence of brain cancers.7

-In 2013, the International Agency for Research on Cancer (IARC) evaluated all scientific research investigating the health effects of mobile phones classified mobile phone use – and other radiofrequency electromagnetic fields – as ‘possibly carcinogenic to humans’ (IARC Group 2B).8 This means there is limited evidence that radiofrequency radiation causes cancer in humans and animals.
+In 2011, the International Agency for Research on Cancer (IARC) evaluated all scientific research investigating the health effects of mobile phones and, somewhat controversially, classified mobile phone use - and other radiofrequency electromagnetic fields - as ‘possibly carcinogenic to humans' (IARC Group 2B).8 This means there is limited evidence that radiofrequency radiation causes cancer in humans and animals.
+This evaluation was influenced largely by the INTERPHONE study discussed above.

-A review by the World Health Organization on the effects of RF fields from base stations showed no increase in the incidence of cancer in both animals and humans.11
+A review by the World Health Organization on the effects of RF fields from base stations showed no increase in the incidence of cancer in both animals and humans.12

 3. Group, T.I.S., Brain tumour risk in relation to mobile telephone use: results of the INTERPHONE international case-control study.
 International Journal of Epidemiology, 2010.
 39(3): p.
 675-694.